florinsalasan/homegrown-organic-emulators/README.md

 the modified chip in the NES would have run.
 This will be the current focus for the project after I get a CHIP-8 interpreter up and running.

+## TODO:

+- [ ] Pretty much everything, 8080 and 6502 are nowhere near running and chip-8 still requires instructions to be implemented